-Part II of the story of the Virgin of Guadalupe, part of the Spanish colonial appropriation of the Aztec (or Mexica) Earth Mother Tonantzin: The future St. Juan Diego Cuauhtlatoatzin explained to the Bishop of Mexico City how the Virgin appeared to request a temple be built at Tepeyac in her honor.
+Part II of the story of Our Lady of Guadalupe, part of the Spanish colonial appropriation of the Aztec (or Mexica) Earth Mother Tonantzin: The future St. Juan Diego Cuauhtlatoatzin explained to the Bishop of Mexico City how the Virgin appeared to request a temple be built at Tepeyac in her honor.
 See Part I of the story.

 Part II – Continued from “The Apparitions of An Aztec Goddess”